tfgg/yournextmep/_candidates/eu2014/ukip/shneur-odze.md

 person: shneur-odze
 region: north-west
 party: ukip
-title: North West - UKIP - Shneur Odze
+title: Shneur Odze is running for MEP in North West for UKIP
 incumbent: false
 ---